idiazroncero/eleventy-netlify-boilerplate/README.md

 Netlify provides support for [large media](https://www.netlify.com/docs/large-media/) using git lfs.

+You will need to set up Git LFS in order for Large Media to work.
+Follow the instructions on the official Netlify Docs.
+Do not ever try to fork/copy a repo with a initialized LFS/Large Media: it won't work.

 You can use the above mentioned `{{ picture }}` and `{{ image }}` filters safely: they will output queried URL's using Netlify's large media instead.
 This way, you can safely switch between lfs and non-lfs without having to rewrite your codebase.